-Interest Rate Risk-Investments in fixed-income securities are subject to the possibility that interest rates could rise sharply, causing the value of the Fund's securities and share price to decline.
-The risks associated with rising interest rates are heightened given the historically low interest rate environment.
-Fixed-income securities with longer durations are subject to more volatility than those with shorter durations.
+Interest Rate Risk-Investments in fixed-income instruments are subject to the possibility that interest rates could rise sharply, causing the value of the Fund's holdings and share price to decline.
+Changes in interest rates may also affect the liquidity of the Fund's investments in fixed-income instruments.
+The risks associated with rising interest rates are heightened given the near historically low interest rate environment as of the date of this prospectus.
+Interest rates may continue to rise in the future, possibly suddenly and significantly, with unpredictable effects on the financial markets and the Fund's investments.
+Fixed-income instruments with longer durations are subject to more volatility than those with shorter durations.